-The Venice Time Machine Project is a pioneer international Digital Humanities scientific programme launched by the EPFL and the University Ca’Foscari of Venice in 2012.
-It includes major Venetian patrimonial institutions: the State Archive in Venice, The Marciana Library, The Instituto Veneto and the Cini Foundation.
-The project is currently supported by the READ European eInfrastructure project, the SNF project Linked Books and ANR-SNF Project GAWS.
+The Phase I of the project (2012-2019) included major Venetian patrimonial institutions: the State Archive in Venice, The Marciana Library, The Instituto Veneto and the Giorgio Cini Foundation.
+The project was supported by the READ European eInfrastructure project, the SNF project Linked Books and ANR-SNF Project GAWS.
 The international board of the project includes scholars from Princeton, Stanford, Columbia and London Universities.
-Three hundred researchers and students from different disciplines (Basic Sciences, Engineering, Computer Science, Architecture, History and History of arts) have already collaborated to this international programme.
-A doctoral school is organized every year in Venice and several bachelor and master courses already use the data produced in the context of the project.
+Three hundred researchers and students from different disciplines (Basic Sciences, Engineering, Computer Science, Architecture, History and History of arts) have already collaborated to the programme.
+A doctoral school was organized every year in Venice and several bachelor and master courses already use the data produced in the context of the project.